lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Connection Identifiers {#ci}

-EDHOC includes optional connection identifiers (C_1, C_I, C_R).
-The connection identifiers C_1, C_I, and C_R do not have any cryptographic purpose in EDHOC.
+EDHOC negotiates (but does not on its own use) connection identifiers (C_I, C_R).
+The connection identifiers C_I, and C_R do not have any cryptographic purpose in EDHOC.
 They contain information facilitating retrieval of the protocol state and may therefore be very short.
-C_1 is always set to `null`, while  C_I and C_R are chosen by I and R, respectively.
+C_I and C_R are chosen by I and R, respectively.
 One byte connection identifiers are realistic in many scenarios as most constrained devices only have a few connections.
 In cases where a node only has one connection, the identifiers may even be the empty byte string.

+EDHOC transports that do not inherently provide correlation across all messages of an exchange can send them along with EDHOC messages to gain that capability required in {{transport}}.

 The connection identifier MAY be used with an application protocol (e.g. OSCORE) for which EDHOC establishes keys, in which case the connection identifiers SHALL adhere to the requirements for that protocol.
 Each party choses a connection identifier it desires the other party to use in outgoing messages.
 (For OSCORE this results in the endpoint selecting its Recipient ID, see Section 3.1 of {{RFC8613}}).

 ### Transport {#transport}

 Cryptographically, EDHOC does not put requirements on the lower layers.
 EDHOC is not bound to a particular transport layer, and can be used in environments without IP.
-The application using EDHOC is responsible to handle message loss, reordering, message duplication, fragmentation, demultiplex EDHOC messages from other types of messages, and denial of service protection, where necessary.
+The application using EDHOC is responsible to handle message loss, reordering, message duplication, correlation of all messages (which includes indication of a message being a message 1, as it is not correlated to earlier messages), fragmentation, and denial of service protection, where necessary.

 The Initiator and the Responder need to have agreed on a transport to be used for EDHOC, see {{applicability}}.
 It is recommended to transport EDHOC in CoAP payloads, see {{transfer}}.

-### Message Correlation {#corr}

-If the whole transport path provides a mechanism for correlating messages received with messages previously sent, then some of the connection identifiers may be omitted.
-There are four cases:

-   * corr = 0, the transport does not provide a correlation mechanism.

-   * corr = 1, the transport provides a correlation mechanism that enables the Responder to correlate message_2 and message_1 as well as message_4 and message_3.

-   * corr = 2, the transport provides a correlation mechanism that enables the Initiator to correlate message_3 and message_2.

-   * corr = 3, the transport provides a correlation mechanism that enables both parties to correlate all three messages.

-For example, if the key exchange is transported over CoAP, the CoAP Token can be used to correlate messages, see {{coap}}.

 ## Authentication Parameters {#auth-key-id}